• Home

 manager) to verify all of the information reported on the game report.

 10.2.1.
-Once the team official representative has verified and signed the official game report that information will stand as reported and will not be modified.
+Once the team official representative has verified and signed the official game report that information will stand as

 11. INCLEMENT WEATHER

 11.1.
-Regardless of weather conditions, players and coaches must be present at the schedule field at the scheduled time, ready to play.
-In the event of inclement weather, the tournament committee will have the authority to change any game as follows:
+Regardless of weather conditions, players and coaches must be present at the schedule field at the scheduled time, ready to

 11.1.1.
 Relocate or reschedule game(s);